 3. India is focusing on green

-Indian metro and major cities are already facing some extreme weather conditions.
-The effects of climate change may include inflatable infrastructure and public health costs in years to come – and decrease labor productivity and workable hours.
+Indian metro and major cities are already facing extreme weather conditions.
+The effects of climate change may include inflatable infrastructure and public health costs in years to come – and decreased labor productivity and workable hours.

 The temperature is rising, and the glaciers are melting, which leads to an inevitable rise of water in rivers.
 Delhi constantly struggles with Air Pollution, and people even can’t breathe, and the worst situation comes when they wear a mask at home.

 Therefore government pushed the initiative of the green economy further.
 The Finance Minister presented multiple proposals and pathways to climate action across various sectors.
 These include raising climate finance and developing greener public transportation.
 Key highlights under this section from India’s 2022 budget include 280 GW of installed solar energy capacity by 2030, promotion of cleantech and clean governance solutions, and special mobility zones with zero fossil-fuel policies.

 4. Digital University expansion

 The education sector suffered a massive loss due to the pandemic, and children lost two precious years of schooling.
 So the government has decided to launch a Digital University which will provide quality online education in multiple languages across the nation.
 This initiative gives many hopes to young entrepreneurs in the new field.
 And all the subjects will be covered in the Digital University.

 The government announced duty concessions to promote the manufacturing of electronics and mobile phones through Union Budget 2022.
 This will help boost the ecosystem of Indian manufacturing sectors and will minimize the dependency on imports, especially from China.
 Coupled with Atmanirbhar Bharat and the PLI scheme, the move toward becoming the world’s manufacturing hub is not too distant.